Covariance-based method for eigenstate factorization and generalized singlets: Spin 0 clusterization

 The internal Hamiltonian may select as GS a specific linear combination of all spin-0 cluster states.
-For example, dividing each cluster in two subsystems $1'_p$, $2'_p$ of $N_p/2$ spins, we may consider again an internal Hamiltonian of the form \eqref{C8} but replacing $1_p$, $2_p$ by $1'_p$, $2'_p$, where
+For example, dividing each cluster in two subsystems $1'$, $2'$, each of $N_p/2$ spins, we may consider again an internal Hamiltonian of the form \eqref{DSd}, where $\bm S^1_p$, $\bm S^2_p$ are replaced by the total spin of each subsystem,